Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

-●          Design Pattern Requirements:
+### Circuit breaker (emergency stop) pattern

-○          Implement a circuit breaker (emergency stop) pattern
+On the Admin panel of the app, there is an Emergency stop button.
+Once this is pressed, songs can no longer be purchased.

 ○          What other design patterns have you used / not used?